Category: Open Heaven Devotional

 Read RCCG Open Heaven Devotional for Tomorrow

-The Open Heaven 25 October 2025 devotional for today is THE LORD IS MY DELIVERER.
+The Open Heaven 13 November 2025 devotional for today is DISCERNING OF SPIRITS I

 This is a daily devotion written by Pastor E. A. Adeboye, General Overseer of the Redeemed Christian Church of God (RCCG).